 World’s first robot-staffed hotel was open in Japan in 2015.
 However, at that time, droids were not ready to replace people.
 For example, the robot-building manager in the hotel lobby could not answer questions about transport schedules and attractions nearby (unlike Promobot V4).
 As a result, the hotel administration was forced to bring people in to work and decided not to use robots further.

-Meanwhile, Promobots already work as building managers in business centers and apartment complexes in Moscow and New York and do so successfully.
+Meanwhile, Promobots already work as building managers in business centers and apartment complexes and do so successfully.